 DEBORAH GRIMES, DIRECTOR

 Ms. Grimes holds a Bachelor of Music Degree in Instrumental Education from the Hartt School of Music, Connecticut and a Master of Arts degree in Counseling from Catholic University, Washington, DC.
 Ms. Grimes' primary instruments are violin/viola; she is also proficient on piano, cello and trumpet.
-She has over 30 years experience in working with young children, the last 20 as Director of the Smiling Strings program.
-A member of the American String Teacher's Association where she was a 2006 National Conference presenter, her public school orchestras consistently receive superior ratings at the CPS Elementary Music Festivals and she has appeared as a guest conductor for the Archdiocese of Chicago.
-Ms. Grimes is also the Music Director and Co-founder of the Northside Youth Symphony, a non-profit organization comprised of elementary/middle schoolers that rehearse at Northside College Prep HS representing students from approximately 25 North Side schools.
-Ms. Grimes is a member of the Lake Shore Symphony and in her free time enjoys world-wide travel and playing with her two young grandsons!
+She has over 35 years experience in working with young children, the last 25 as Director of the Smiling Strings program.
+A member of the American String Teacher's Association where she was a 2006 National Conference presenter, her public school orchestras consistently received superior ratings at the CPS Elementary Music Festivals and she has appeared as a guest conductor for the Archdiocese of Chicago.
+Ms. Grimes was also the Music Director/Co-founder of the Northside Youth Symphony, a non-profit organization comprised of elementary/middle schoolers that rehearsed at Northside College Prep HS from 2000-2015 representing students from approximately 25 North Side schools.
+She now directs the Smiling Strings Youth Ensembles.
+Ms. Grimes is a member of the Lake Shore and Chicago Metropolitan Symphony Orchestras.
+In her free time enjoys world-wide travel and playing with her two young grandsons!

 ANDREA NOTT, PROGRAM COORDINATOR AND CELLO